IT for Faculty/Staff

 IT Services and Resources

-Faculty and staff can also get a University Google Workspace for Education Fundamentals account, in order to use the same Google online documents and storage space as students.
-Although student email uses Google, faculty/staff email will continue to deliver to your Microsoft Outlook mailbox.
+Faculty and staff can also get a University Google Workspace for Education Fundamentals account, in order to use the same Google online documents and Drive storage as students.
+Although student email uses Google, faculty/staff email will continue to deliver to Microsoft Outlook.

 Use software virtually via internet connection, no matter your operating system or device.